-The Cameron River starts at labor day lake and after running through the Cameron River Canyon it flows into Cameron Lake, Cameron Lake is located on the Port Alberni Highway.
-You will find a picnic area and boat launch at the east end of Cameron Lake and the beginning of cathedral grove forest at the west end, you can see some very impressive trees in this park.
+The Cameron River starts at Labor Day lake and after running through the Cameron River Canyon it flows into Cameron Lake, Cameron Lake is located on the Port Alberni Highway.
+You will find a picnic area and boat launch at the east end of Cameron Lake and the beginning of the cathedral grove forest at the west end, you can see some very impressive trees in this park.
 Macmillan Provincial Park runs along the south side of the lake.

 Cameron Lake is a very deep lake and is quite unique because it contains brown trout that can reach upwards of 6.5 kg in weight and fight like the devil.
 These brown trout are notoriously hard to catch but when you get one on, well, you know you have one on.

-The wildlife here is incredible, you could see bears, cougars, deer, elk, and wolves at any time and there are many smaller forest creatures to see as well like the raccoons, pine martins and squirrels, the birdlife is awesome and quite varied so bring your camera and take home some memories.
+The wildlife here is incredible, you could see bears, cougars, deer, elk, and wolves at any time and there are many smaller forest creatures to see as well as the raccoons, pine martins, and squirrels, the birdlife is awesome and quite varied so bring your camera and take home some memories.